TERMS AND CONDITIONS OF SALE

 9.4 Retention of title

-The Seller retains full ownership of and title to the Equipment and/or Works covered by the agreement until actual payment of the full price and ancillary costs.
-The non-payment of any amount when due entitles Seller to take action to re-take possession of the Equipment/Works.
-Notwithstanding the foregoing, it is agreed that from the time of delivery of the Equipment and/or as the Work progresses, the Buyer assumes responsibility for any damage that the Equipment/Work may suffer (loss, deterioration, etc.) or cause.
-The Seller also reserves the right to re-take possession of the Equipment and/or Works from third parties to whom the Buyer has had them delivered.
-In the event that the Buyer sells the Equipment subject to retention of title, [the Buyer] irrevocably assigns to the Seller any claim the Buyer may have as a result of the resale, including any ancillary rights.
-At the Seller’s request, the Buyer shall immediately provide the full contact details of the sub-purchaser.
+The Vendor retains full ownership of the Equipment and/or Work covered by the agreement until payment in full of the principal and incidental price has been made.
+Failure to pay on any of the due dates may result in the Equipment/Works being reclaimed.
+However, it is understood that from delivery of the Equipment and/or as the Work progresses, the Buyer assumes responsibility for any damage that the Equipment/Work may suffer (loss, deterioration, etc.) or cause.
+The Seller also reserves the right to reclaim the Equipment and/or Work from third parties to whom the Buyer has had it delivered.

-9.5 Changes in the Buyer’s financial situation.
+9.5 Modification of the Buyer’s situation.

-10 Liability
+10. Liability

 10.1 Definitions of Seller’s and Buyer’s liability.

-10.2 Exclusions of Seller’s liability
+10.2 Exclusions from the Seller’s liability

 10.4 Penalties

-10.5 PED
+10.5 DESP

-11 Applicable law and attribution of jurisdiction
+11. Applicable law and jurisdiction

-These Terms, all agreements or contracts resulting therefrom, and their consequences are governed by French law and the Parties expressly exclude the applicability of the United Nations Convention on Contracts for the International Sale of Goods.
-Any disputes which may arise between the Parties concerning the validity, interpretation, performance or non-performance, interruption or termination of the agreement between the Parties shall be subject to prior good faith negotiations to first attempt to resolve such disputes amicably.
-If no agreement is reached, the Parties agree to [submit their dispute] to the mediation process and the mediation rules of the Centre de Médiation et d’Arbitrage de Paris (“CMAP”) located at 39 Avenue Franklin Delano Roosevelt, 75008 Paris, and, in the event of failure to reach an agreement, to submit their dispute to a sole arbitrator under the CMAP arbitration rules.
+Any disputes which may arise between the Parties concerning the validity, interpretation, performance or non-performance, interruption or termination of the agreement between the Parties, shall be subject to prior negotiation in good faith between them, who shall first attempt to resolve them amicably.
+In the event of failure to reach agreement, the Parties agree to have recourse to the mediation process as governed by the mediation rules of the Centre de Médiation et d’Arbitrage de Paris (“CMAP”) located at 39 Avenue Franklin Delano Roosevelt, 75008 Paris, and, in the event of failure, by the CMAP arbitration rules, to which the Parties declare that they adhere by submitting the dispute to a sole arbitrator.